csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 #### Q7: What are the roles & responsibilities on the team?

-Rudy: Backend, dedicated partner liaison
+Rudy: Backend, dedicated partner liaison.
+I have done some back end node.js and would like to learn more about using Flask.

-Rohan: Front end + some backend
+Rohan: Front end + some backend.
+Aside from the prerequisite courses, I have not had exposure to devlopement so I would like to work on some aspects of each use case if possible, for an optimal leanring experience.

 Jessica: Front end + some Backend